What trends are there in the literature? Literary directions (theoretical material)

 eroticism;

-tonatos (according to Z. Freud - the desire for death, decline, decomposition of the personality).
+tonatos (according to Z. Freud - the desire for death, decline, decomposition of personality).

-In literature, modernism is represented by the following trends:
+In literature, modernism is represented by the following movements:

 symbolism;